Dakshina is a beautiful Sanskrit word with many related meanings.

 The teacher-student relationship is the Cosmic ritual par excellence.
 When we do not meet the generous outflow of teachings with our own generosity, the ritual remains uncompleted.
 Despite the fact that we have received teachings, we have created more karma and greater entanglement.

-Here in the West, we are overlaying the capitalist fee-for-services model onto our teacher-student relationships.
+Here in the U.S., we overlay the capitalist fee-for-services model onto our teacher-student relationships.
 Many teachers feel that this is necessary due to the higher cost of living here and the unfamiliarity of students with the natural system of dakshina in which each person gives according to their ability with no demand for set fees.
-We must find another way or our teachers will starve and go homeless!
+We often must set fees or our teachers will not be able to meet their basic expenses.

 Tantra is highly practical.
 Even the ancient teachings say that it is optimal to have a roof over one’s head and nice food to eat.
 But we might consider the degree to which we readily concede to the dominant, commercial paradigm that now structures the student-teacher relationship.

 If we are teachers, we might reflect on the degree to which we consider the money we earn or gifts we receive, as “ours to keep” instead of as part of the flow.